JMGalati8/notion_recur_tasks/2.Scripts/notes.md

 notion.pages.create will create new pages (rows in db).
 The properties seems weird as you can't pass in the properties of the DB as far I found
 You just give it what properties you want to fill out, and then also say what you want to use in those properties.

+### Random Notes
+1. API will give IDs with hyphen (-) in it but will freak if you return them like this.
+So remove hyphens before using an ID.

 def create_page():
     create_response = notion.pages.create(